johnnyyangdiamond/a2-johndiamond/README.md

 John Diamond
 https://a2-johndiamond.onrender.com

+**Note**: Render service is hosting in Oregon so the Priority field will be off by a few hours.

 This project allows users to enter tasks with a specifed times which will be displayed on the page in a list format in order of how close the time is to the current time.
 Users can also edit and delete specific tasks.

 Baseline Requirements